nazmul-nhb/npm-downloads-count/README.md

 #### Utilizing API Tester

-- By default, the Thunder Client sends an Accept header with each request.
-However, if you receive an HTML response from certain API testers, please include the following option in the headers to get `JSON Response`:
+- By default, API testing clients like `Thunder Client` sends an Accept header with each request.
+However, if you receive an `HTML Response` from certain API testers, please include the following option in the headers to get `JSON Response`:

 ```bash
     'Accept': 'application/json'